golubitsky/blog/_posts/2022-01-18-All-Is-Well.md

 ### Dataism

-Earlier today, on my lunch break, I read a short, fascinating essay by Byung-Chul Han in _The disappearance of rituals_ called "From Myth to Dataism".
+Earlier today, on my lunch break, I read a short, fascinating essay called "From Myth to Dataism" (by Byung-Chul Han in _The disappearance of rituals_).
 What is "dataism"?
 It's a relatively new "-ism" to denote the emerging era of data-driven metrics, processing, and insight.

 In this essay we trace the broad shift across time: